 - Avoid getting lost.
 A case study brings tons of different information related to reasons and causes.
 Students sometimes fail to narrow themselves down and stick to the core idea;

 - Do not forget to write a conclusion.
-Most students forget this part after completing tons of paper works.
-Arrange all your ideas and results in the final paragraph leaving some space for discussion and dispute.
+Most students forget this part after completing tons of paperwork.
+Arrange all your ideas and results in the final paragraph, leaving some space for discussion and dispute.

 Check this video guide on how to write a good case study: